simonamtoft/RISCV-Simulator/README.md

 The testing binary files (found under the folder 'tests') tests different instructions etc.

-This simulator is made for the 3rd and last assignment of the course "Computer Architecture and Engineering" (course number: 02155) on the Danish Technical University.
+This simulator is made for the 3rd and last assignment of the course "Computer Architecture and Engineering" (course number: 02155) on the Danish Technical University: https://github.com/schoeberl/cae-lab/tree/master/finasgmt.